 A grow box is a self-contained unit that's used for growing plants and vegetables.
 They come in a variety of sizes made with various materials like mylar.

-Grow boxes are used inside in most cases but they could also be used outdoors in order to control the environment and shield the plants from outside variables.
+Grow boxes are used indoors most of the time but they could also be used outdoors in order to control the environment and shield the plants from outside variables.

 There are many benefits to using a grow box.
 Here is a list of things to consider: